isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/img0109.jpg) (Staff of Singatronics assembling consumer electronic products, 1987; [Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/fb3488b3-1161-11e3-83d5-0050568939ad))

-At the same time, The government also continued the multi-year drive to upgrade our industries and move up the value chain.
+Throughout the 1980s, the government also continued the the effort to upgrade our industries and help Singapore move up the value chain.

-In manufacturing, we moved to further deepen our expertise in high-value manufacturing including production, testing and assembly.

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">
+<p>For instance, we deepened our expertise in high-value manufacturing including production, testing and assembly.</p>
-<p>For instance, we built on Singapore’s expertise in electronics and precision engineering.
-This helped Singapore benefit greatly from the growth of personal computing. </p>

-<p>From 1986 to 1996, Singapore produced about 45 to 50 percent of the world’s hard disks, making Singapore a critical global node for hard-disc drives. </p>
+<p>We also built on Singapore’s expertise in electronics and precision engineering.
+This helped Singapore benefit greatly from the growth of personal computing.
+In fact, from 1986 to 1996, Singapore produced about 45-50% of the world’s hard disks. </p>
 </div>

 Moreover, to ensure that we did not become over-reliant on electronics, we also diversified within the manufacturing sector.

-The government embarked on an ambitious plan to develop a petrochemicals facility that would entrench Singapore as a global petrochemicals hub.
-Jurong Island is a man-made island that combined the best of Singapore – forward thinking, a dare-to-do-and-dream attitude as well as the ability to deliver the final product.
+For one, the government embarked on an ambitious plan to develop a petrochemicals facility that would entrench Singapore as a global petrochemicals hub.
+Jurong Island is a man-made island that combined the best of Singapore – forward thinking, a dare-to-do-and-dream attitude, and an ability to deliver the final product.

 [![Alt text for image on Isomer site](/images/economy/growing-our-economy/Case%20Study_Jurong%20Island.gif)](/economy/digging-deeper-case-studies/jurong2)